 4. Guide Design Thinking

-UX quotes can serve as mini-guides.
-They steer design thinking towards human-centered design.
-They reflect industry veterans' wisdom, lessons learned, and successful strategies.
-These quotes offer valuable guidance for problem-solving and decision-making in design.
+UX quotes can serve as mini-guides—a magnificent achievement for what are often just a few strings of words, but in spite of their size they can steer design thinking towards human-centered design.
+Almost anthemic in their power, they reflect industry veterans’ wisdom, lessons learned, and successful strategies, and they’re quotes that can offer valuable guidance for problem-solving and decision-making in design—while assuring those who hear and read them that they’re not alone in what they must do.

 Watch why a human-centered design approach is essential for design thinking.